efpcode/geodb/README.md

 Its theme is countries and includes other elements such as cities, continents among others.

 ### Features of the program
-* Use CRUD to modify data
+* Use CRUD to modify data.
 * Display all data in DB
 * Run a quiz that is based on randomized data in the DB